Sirimavo Bandaranaike: Party Leader (1977–1988)

 In 1980, a Special Presidential Commission was appointed by President J. R. Jayawardene to investigate allegations against Bandaranaike for abuses of power during her tenure as prime minister.
 Following the submission of the report to Jayawardene, the United National Party government adopted a motion in parliament on 16 October 1980 to strip Bandaranaike and her nephew, Felix Dias Bandaranaike – who was convicted of corruption – of their civil liberties for a period of seven years.
 She was expelled from parliament, but maintained her role as party leader.
 The motion passed by 139 votes in favour and 18 against, easily meeting the required two-thirds threshold.

 Despite being its head, Bandaranaike was unable to campaign for the Freedom Party.
-As a result, her son, Anura served as the parliamentary party leader.
+As a result, her son, Anura Bandaranaike served as the parliamentary party leader.
 Under Anura the Freedom Party moved to the right, and Bandaranaike's daughter, Chandrika, withdrew, forming the Sri Lanka People's Party with her husband, Vijaya Kumaratunga.
 The goals of the new party were related to rapprochement with the Tamils.

 From 1980, conflict between the government and separatists of various competing groups, including the Tamil Tigers, the People's Liberation Organisation of Tamil Eelam, the Tamil Eelam Liberation Army, and the Tamil Eelam Liberation Organization, became more frequent and increasingly violent.
 During local election campaigning in 1981, Tamil extremists assassinated Arumugam Thiagarajah, a prominent United National Party politician.

-The Tamil United Liberation Front Party called for a boycott of the 1982 presidential elections.
-Insurgents supported the ban, as they contended that co-operation with the government legitimised its policies and conflicted with the desire for attaining an independent Tamil state.
+On 11 June 1982, Bandaranaike wrote to British prime minister Margaret Thatcher concerning the seven-year civic disability imposed on her following the findings of a Special Presidential Commission of Inquiry.
+In the letter, she argued that changes to Sri Lankan law and the Constitution had been applied retrospectively in proceedings against her and criticised legislation that had removed the jurisdiction of the Court of Appeal over the commission.
+She maintained that the proceedings were incompatible with the principles of parliamentary democracy and argued that, as prime minister, she and her Cabinet had been accountable to Parliament and ultimately to the electorate.